Hot off the press… the new OSHA Top 10 list is here!

 Not surprisingly, the list’s actual violations stayed the same as the previous year, though some standards moved up or down.
-Fall Protection remained in the number one slot while ladders rose one spot to number five.
-Respiratory Protection also moved up to third from fifth, while Lockout/Tagout dropped two places, from fourth to sixth.
+Here’s the complete list:

 Let’s Take a Look at the Top 3

 It is not unexpected that fall protection stayed at number one, with 5,424 total violations.
 Fall protection, or the lack of it, continues to be a problem at many job sites.
 It has been the most cited regulation for ten straight years.
 In 2019, there were 800 fatal falls in the US, and they continue to be the leading cause of death in the construction industry, according to Bureau of Labor Statistics data.
 Many employers are simply not providing workers with protection when it comes to falls, whether from a rooftop, a scaffold, or a ladder.
 Employers are also doing a poor job of training workers when it comes to preventing falls.
 Fall prevention training was number eight on OSHA’s list.

 HCS violations usually happen because of the complexity and paperwork involved in compliance.
 Organizations may fail to label their chemical containers properly, leave certain substances off of their chemical inventory lists, neglect to obtain SDS from manufacturers, or some combination of the above.

 OSHA’s respiratory protection standard sets expectations for control measures, respirator use, cleaning and repair, written programs, and medical evaluations for workers who wear respirators.
 Regulators typically cite this standard for lack of medical evaluations, implementation of a written respiratory protection program, and fit testing.

 How to Avoid the Top 10 and Other OSHA Citations